-Physical Exam: This is a general exam to look at your body and to talk about past health issues.
+Physical Exam: This is an exam to look at your body and to talk about past health issues.

 Imaging: Radiology tests can look inside your body at the cancer and see if it has spread.
-These tests can include:
+These tests are:

 - CAT scan (CT scan).